naomit9/wikipedia-search-app/README.md

 ## Live demo

-The completed version of this project is live at https://freshman-wikipedia.surge.sh/
+The original completed version of this project is live at [freshman.tech](https://freshman-wikipedia.surge.sh/)

+Click [here](https://naomit9.github.io/wikipedia-search-app/) to see my live demo with pagination feature

 ## Prerequisites
 Basic familiarity with HTML and CSS and JavaScript